n8n-io/n8n-docs/docs/user-management/rbac/projects.md

 * Enterprise: unlimited projects, with admin and editor roles.
 ///

-n8n uses projects to group workflows, and assigns [roles](/user-management/rbac/role-types/) to users in each project.
+n8n uses projects to group workflows and credentials, and assigns [roles](/user-management/rbac/role-types/) to users in each project.
 This means that a single user can have different roles in different projects, giving them different levels of access.

 ## Create a project